St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 Captain Mike

-Explore Central Florida Waterways
+Boating in Central Florida Waterways

 Butler Chain of Lakes – Windermere

 Located in Southwest Orlando the Butler Chain of Lakes is made up of 13 lakes of varying sizes.
 This lake is famous for clean water, celebrity waterfront homes, and Bird Island where many boaters congregate and hang out in knee deep water.
 Public boat launch locations are found at R.D.
 Keene Park and Lake Down.
+We need private boat ramp options unless you live on the lake and we do not have to meet you at the Public ramps.

 Winter Park Chain of Lakes – Winter Park/Maitland